quickapps/docs/en/developers/plugins.rst

 ::

     |- Blog/
        |- config/
-        :    |- bootstrap.php
+       |  |- bootstrap.php
-        :    |- routes.php
+       |     |- routes.php
        |- src/
-        :   |- Controller/
+       |  |- Controller/
+       |  |- Event/
-        :   |- Model/
+       |  |- Model/
-        :   |- Template/
+       |  |- Template/
        |- webroot/
-        :- composer.json
+       |- composer.json

-Plugin's structure is the same defined by CakePHP, the only main difference is that QuickAppsCMS's plugins MUST define a ``composer.json`` file, this file is used by `composer <https://getcomposer.org/>`__ to identify your package, but it's also used by QuickAppsCMS to get information about your plugins such as version number, name, description, etc.
+Plugin’s structure is the same defined by CakePHP, the only main difference is that QuickAppsCMS’s plugins MUST define a ``composer.json`` file, this file is used by `composer <https://getcomposer.org/>`__ to identify your package, but it’s also used by QuickAppsCMS to get information about your plugins such as version number, name, description, etc.

 The "composer.json" file